apify/apify-docs/CONTRIBUTING.md

 #### Local testing

 1. Install Apiary gem `gem install apiaryio`
-2. After that, you can open the generated doc with the
+2. After that, you can:
-   command: `apiary preview --path="./sources/platform/api_v2/api_v2_reference.apib"`
+    - Open the generated doc with the command: `apiary preview --path="./sources/platform/api_v2/api_v2_reference.apib"`
+    - Log into [Apiary](https://apiary.io/) to get the document analyzed for warnings (there is no automatic linter)

 #### Pre-release testing